Sestiere San Polo

 From Riva del Vin

-This sunny quayside on the western bank of the Grand Canal, stretching south from the bridge, offers some of the best views of the bridge from a string of open-air restaurants.
+This sunny quayside on the western bank of the Grand Canal, stretching south from the bridge, offers some of the best views of it — especially from the row of open-air restaurants lining the water.

 From water level